ladbible homepage

 According to doctors at Yale Medicine Colon & Rectal Surgery, younger patients with a diagnosis of colorectal cancer have increased in numbers in recent times.

-The practice say that the youngest patient they diagnosed was just 18-years-old, highlighting the severity of the growing health issue.
+The practice says the youngest patient it diagnosed was just 18 years old, highlighting the severity of the growing health issue.

 Yale Medicine colorectal surgeon Haddon Pantel, MD explained: “We are seeing a clear uptick in colorectal cancer in younger generations.”

-A 2026 study by the American Cancer Society (ACS) found that while cancer mortality dropped by 44 percent in people under 50 in the US from 1990 to 2023, cases of colorectal cancer increased by 1.1% each year since 2005.
+A 2026 study by the American Cancer Society (ACS) found that while cancer mortality dropped by 44 percent in people under 50 in the US from 1990 to 2023, cases of colorectal cancer increased by 1.1 percent each year since 2005.

 In doing so, it went from being the fifth leading cause of cancer deaths in the age group, to the first.